pchiusano/pchiusano.github.io/_posts/2014-11-13-program-as-ui.markdown

 So far, this is only a little interesting.
 For any _closed_ expression (one without any free variables), it's easy to imagine how we can select an alternate rendering that interprets the expression in some graphical way.
 Being able to embed these graphical views in our program rendering while retaining editability is snazzy, and sometimes helpful, but it still feels like regular programming.

-Going a step further, we can control not just how closed expressions are rendered, but also how _functions_ are rendered.
+Going a step further, we can control not just how closed expressions are rendered, but also how _function application_ is rendered.
 Have a look at [this page](/unison/demo-42.html).
 What are we looking at?
 Well, it's a normal (albeit ugly) web page.
 It's also a rendering of the expression `answer 42`, where answer is perhaps defined as:

 ```Haskell
 answer 42 = True